 It stores well in an airtight container for later and is a perfect side dish for any kind of Indian/Thai curry dishes, Asian stir fries, and Hawaiian/Polynesian recipes.
-That first photo up there shows it with a Thai Fish Curry recipe that will be posted shortly!
+That first photo up there shows it with a Quick Thai Fish Curry!

 What to Serve with Coconut Rice

-These recipes would be great with this coconut rice!
+These recipes would also be great with this coconut rice!